Child neglect: Relationship between practitioner and parent

 In the case of Video Interaction Guidance, when parents were asked about their experience of the intervention, parents invariably referred to the care and support provided by the practitioner.
 Effectively the intervention is experienced as an aspect of the overall relationship of care.

+Legal parameters

+There are both federal and state-based laws seeking to punish child neglect.
+In accordance with the guidelines set forth by the federal Child Abuse Prevention & Treatment Act (CAPTA), the parameters that encapsulate child neglect contain two primary statutes: